GhostDragonWasTaken/methASM/README.md

 - Core language front-end and backend pipeline are operational.
 - Fail-fast diagnostics are enforced across lexer, parser, semantic analysis, and codegen.
 - Arrays, pointers, structured types, and major control-flow constructs are implemented.
+- `defer` and `errdefer` are implemented in the IR pipeline, including assignments and block statements.
 - Runtime GC integration is compiled and exercised by runtime tests.
 - String concatenation is implemented (the compiler now accepts `string + string` and emits GC-backed code), and the Windows web server example exercises that path together with `std/net`.
+- Dynamic null-dereference and fixed-array bounds traps are emitted by the compiler, and obvious GC-managed pointer escapes to C produce warnings.
 - Automated compiler/runtime regression suite is available under `tests/run_tests.ps1`.

 ## Compiler Guarantees